 There is always someone trying to outsmart the system!
 As in reading fluency, emphasize that speed is only one component.
 The quality of writing and thinking also matters.
 If you require students to periodically revise their entries, they’ll realize that writing short, choppy words means more revision work in the long run.

 Can I use this to give students practice with particular skills?

 Yes.
 For instance, you can require a particular sentence structure or usage issue such as their, there and they’re you’ve been teaching.
 Your prompt can target generating a particular text structure, such as compare and contrast.
 You can also differentiate by adjusting the prompt for more capable writers, adding audience or genre elements.
 Just take these additional layers into account when judging growth as they may slow students down.

 Do I have to read everything students write?

 Absolutely not!
-Tell students they’re not writing for you to read, they’re writing because writing is thinking.
+Tell students they’re not writing for you to read it, they’re writing because writing is thinking.
 Skim entries once a week for patterns in errors.
 Target particular entries to read for a formative assessment of content knowledge.

 Should I have students share their number of words or their entries?

 Sure, but keep the emphasis on growth.
 You can also have students pick their favorite entry and read it to their partner, or pick an entry to revise together.